Terms of business agreement

 Midterm amendments and adjustments

-Any amendments to the insurance contract must be requested in writing and will be confirmed by us with an addendum or endorsement.
+Any amendments to the insurance contract must be requested in writing and, if accepted, will be confirmed by us with an addendum or endorsement.

 Average condition and underinsurance